spencermountain/spacetime/README.md

 s = s.next('month') //start of the next month s = s.last('year') //start of the last year

+// fill-in all dates between a range s.every('week', 'Jan 1st 2020') // (in tz of starting-date)

 //utilities:
 s.clone() // Make a copy
 s.isValid() // Sept 32nd → false